 Generally each session is one hour long and students have one lesson each week.
 Normally sessions take place in the pupil’s own home, to make it convenient for you and more comfortable for the pupil working in a familiar environment.
-Under the current situation, lessons are being delivered via a Skype video call.
+Under the current situation, lessons are being delivered via a Skype or Zoom video call.
 This method is being well received by my students.
 If you feel your child cannot concentrate for a full hour, or you wish to arrange a lesson for longer than an hour, please contact me to discuss your requirements.
 Similarly, lessons in my home (Scotforth) or on a less frequent basis may also be accommodated.

 Most of my pupils arrange session times for the same time every week.
 I teach after school, evenings and Saturday mornings.
 These lessons can be term-time only, although some pupils arrange lessons during the school holidays to maintain their mathematical fluency.
 For pupils who are home-schooled, I am available during the day for tuition.

 Although private tuition works most effectively on a one-to-one basis, it is possible to arrange a lesson for a group of two or three students of similar ability and targets.
-Again, this could be undertaken in the home of one pupil or in my own home.
-For a group of two students, the cost per student is £24 per hour; for a group of three, the cost per student £22 per hour.
+For a group of two students, the cost per student is £26 per hour; for a group of three, the cost per student £24 per hour.

 As students tend to have a high workload from school, I only set homework upon request.
 In some instances, a small amount of work can be beneficial, eg during exam time.

 I will give feedback in person at the end of each lesson.
 I am available between lessons if you wish to contact me to discuss any aspect of your child’s tutoring.
 You may also wish to liaise with your child’s maths teacher to identify areas that require development prior to tuition, and progress made in their school work.